matkuki/ExCo/README.md

 __6. Run a terminal/shell command from Ex&#46;Co&#46;:__
    - focus the REPL (```Ctrl+R```)
-   - select the run command by:
+   - select the run command with one of the following options:
      - use the menubar by selecting ```System -> Run command```
      - use the 'Function Wheel' by pressing ```F1``` and selection the ```Run Console Command``` icon
    - the REPL should now have the text ```run("",show_console=True)``` in it